sanathsajeevakumara/FootballEventApplication/README.md

 ## Package Structure :bookmark_tabs:

-* core - Package that contains files that can be accessible by another package from the project.
+* Core - a Package that contains files that can be accessed by another package from the project.
-* data - Data(Local or Remote) Package that can only access the domain package.
+* Data - Data(Local or Remote) Package that can only access the domain package.
-* di - DI package for preform dependecy injection.
+* DI - DI package for performing dependency injection.
-* domain - The innermost layer.
+* Domain - The innermost layer.
 That can access other layers.
-* presentation - UI package that can only access the domain package.
+* Presentation - UI package that can only access the domain package.

 # App Preview :octocat: